 In 2022, the Wittenberg Center for Reformation Studies has begun offering programs that immerse participants in the story of the Reformation and show its relevance for the church and society today.
-Its principal summer program is the Wittenberg Fellows Program, an all-expense-paid summer course for ten students of history and theology; in addition, two Research Fellows are appointed to pursue their own writing projects related to the Reformation.
+Its principal program is the Wittenberg Summer Course, an all-expense-paid four-week course for ten students of history and theology.
+In addition, a Research Fellow is appointed to pursue his or her own writing projects related to the Reformation.
 The Student Fellows visit original sites, explore and discuss important sources, become familiar with the practices of German Reformation research, and personally engage with distinguished Reformation scholars.
 Thus, the Center offers unique access to the Wittenberg story that changed the course of history.

 WCRS Fellowships